Exercise during Ramadan

 Supporting your fitness journey

 Ramadan is a very special religious observation for Muslims around the world – a time of reflection, prayer, and self-improvement.
 When it comes to fitness, those who take part in Ramadan may have to make tweaks to their usual routine to stay on track.
-Read on for out helpful tips and tricks when it comes to navigating your health journey during Ramadan.
+Read on for our helpful tips and tricks when it comes to navigating your health journey during Ramadan.

 Can or should I exercise during Ramadan?